jyjeong027/Term_Deposit_Recommendation/README.md

    - Identify customer characteristics that are most commonly associated with a higher likelihood of subscription

 ## Conclusion
-Based on these results, Bank A can high priority customers can be defined as customers who
+Based on these results, high priority customers can be defined as customers who
 - Responded positively to previous campaigns
 - Have a mobile contact method
 - Are aged under 20 or over 60